 Tensoku Ryu Jo Godan Procedure

-The following description utilizes octagon angle reference abbreviations.
+The following description utilizes the Octagon angle reference abbreviations.
 You may wish to review these abbreviations in our post about The Octagon prior to studying the following procedure.

 |Step||Nage||Opponent Action||Yin Movement||Sequence|